unform/unform/README.md

 ## Contributing

-Thanks for being interested on making this package better.
-We encourage everyone to help improving this project with some new features, bug fixes and performance issues.
-Please take a little bit of your time to read our guides, so this process can be faster and easier.
+Thank you for being interested in making this package better!
+We encourage everyone to help improve Unform with new features, bug fixes and performance issues.
+Please take a bit of your time to read our guides, so facilitate this process.

 ### Contribution Guidelines

-Take a moment to read about our [Contribution Guidelines](/.github/CONTRIBUTING.md) so you can understand how to submit an issue, commit and create pull requests.
+Take a moment to read our [Contribution Guidelines](/.github/CONTRIBUTING.md) so you can understand how to submit an issue, commit changes and create pull requests.

 ### Code of Conduct

 We expect you to follow our [Code of Conduct](/.github/CODE_OF_CONDUCT.md).
-You can read it to understand what kind of behaviour will and will not be tolerated.
+In it you will find what kind of behaviour will and will not be tolerated.

 ## Need help?

-If you need help with Unform, feel free to open an issue with a description of the problem you're facing or, if you prefer, you can chat with us on our [Discord Community](https://discordapp.com/invite/gCRAFhc).
+If you need any help with Unform, feel free to open an issue describing the problem you're facing or, if you prefer, chat with us in our [Discord Community](https://discordapp.com/invite/gCRAFhc).

 ## License